Sudan faces displacement crisis as truce talks yield no progress | Law-Order

 Meanwhile there has been no outward sign of progress in the talks that have taken place in Saudi Arabia since Saturday despite their limited goal of a ceasefire to allow humanitarian access.
 Repeated earlier truce deals have already been broken.
 The army, under General Abdel-Fattah al-Burhan, and the RSF under General Mohamed Hamdan Dagalo, known as Hemedti, had joined forces in a military coup in 2021, reconfiguring a planned transition to civilian rule.

 But they fell out over the terms and timing of the transition, leading to the sudden explosion of fighting in Khartoum on April 15 that quickly spread to the Darfur region where a conflict had already rumbled since 2003.
-On Monday Burhan said in a television interview that he wanted peace.
+Burhan said in a phone interview with an Egyptian TV station on Monday that the talks in Jeddah were aimed at relieving pressure on civilians, not at any political settlement.
+He accused the RSF of cutting off supply of power and telecoms in areas they controlled.

-"We believe the peaceful solution is the ideal route to handle this crisis," he said, but gave no indication he was ready to make concessions.
-Turkish President Tayyip Erdogan's office said he had spoken with Burhan on Tuesday and said Ankara was willing to host further talks on a more comprehensive settlement.
+"We are pursuing putting in place real foundations for stopping the fighting, including withdrawal from areas that are residential or have public services, the removal of troops from the centre of the capital, the removal of snipers and armed occupation from citizens' homes," he said.
+The RSF has said in statements that it is seeking to keep services running in Khartoum, and has rejected reports of looting and other abuses by its men.
+It said on Tuesday that the army had been hitting residential areas with air strikes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)